 1. In a class discussion, brainstorm what are elements of TV commercials that make them effective.
 Make a list on the board so students can reference it once they get into their groups.

 2. Divide students into groups and either assign them an art movement, period, or culture or let them choose from several choices.
 There is a handout available for this activity in The Art Class Curator Curated Connections Library.
 Find out how to subscribe here!

 This Lesson is in The Curated Connections Library!

 Find the full lesson from this post along with hundreds of other art teaching resources and trainings in the Curated Connections Library.
 Click here for more information about how to join or enter your email below for a free SPARKworks lesson from the membership!

 3. First, the students should figure out what their product/service is or what they will be trying to sell in their commercial.
 Some of my favorite products created by my past students are Queen Nefertiti makeup, Venus of Willendorf fertility services, and an Ancient Egyptian funeral parlor!
 (SO.
 GOOD.)

 4. Once they have their business or product, have students make an outline and/or script of their commercial.
 What happens in the commercial?
 What happens first, next, last, etc?
 What are the commercial’s slogans or jingles, etc.?

-There is a handout available for this activity in The Art Class Curator Resource Library.
-Click on the below button to learn more about how to subscribe!
+There is a handout available for this activity in The Curated Connections Library.
+Learn more about how to join!